How Our Approach Differs

 - Registered Practical Nurse (RPN), Conestoga College (1989)

-Take a look at this small section of Tims book his book has really helped his counselling in Guelph.
+Take a look at this small section of Tims book his book has really helped his counselling.

 “Researchers tell us that to have positive emotions we need to live a life that has meaning and that is engaging.24 For thousands of years, poets, prophets, musicians, and scholars from all religions have written about how to be happy or what will make us happy.
 Some of the research from the Positive Psychology movement has demonstrated a connection with ancient wisdoms.
 For example, our life needs to be engaging.
 We need to focus not only on what we have and what